-A Level One assessment is a study of the water system to identify potential problems and determine (if possible) why total coliform bacteria have been found in our water system.
-During the past year we were required to conduct 1 Level One assessment(s).
-We completed 1 Level One assessment(s).
-In addition, we were required to take 1 corrective action and we completed of the action.
+A Level Two assessment is a very detailed study of the water system to identify potential problems and determine (if possible) why an E. coli MCL violation has occurred and/or why total coliform bacteria have been found in our water system on multiple occasions.
+During the past year we were required to conduct 1 Level Two assessment(s).
+We completed 1 Level Two assessment(s).
+We were not required to take any corrective actions.